JadenLeung/ai-chess/README.md

 Select between GPT-4o-mini, Gemini, Stockfish 15, Randombot, and yourself to compete in a chess game! <br/>

-Additionally, you can strengthen both Gemini/GPT by adjusting the stockfish percentage, representing the chance that stockfish takes over Gemini/GPT's moves.
+Additionally, you can strengthen both Gemini/GPT by adjusting the stockfish percentage, representing the chance that stockfish takes over Gemini/GPT's moves. <br/>

+This backend code can be found in https://github.com/JadenLeung/flask-chess

 <h3>Have fun!</h3>